 As stated above, perviousness is the extent to which blood flows through a clot.
 Because arterially timed contrast serves as a proxy for arterial flow, CTA represents the most conceptually straightforward technique with which to demonstrate the perviousness of a clot.
-The use of CTA for perviousness imaging is also an enticing concept because it is nearly ubiquitous in stroke imaging.
-On CTA, perviousness is measured by comparing intraclot radiodensity units before and after the administration of arterial phase IV contrast (so-called thrombus attenuation increase [TAI]).
-Therefore, highly pervious clots would display substantial differences in attenuation before and after contrast infusion; impervious clots, conversely, would change minimally.
+The use of CTA for perviousness imaging is also an enticing

 TAI is typically measured by aligning thin-section NCCT images to CTA images.
 ROIs are then measured along the course of the thrombus on both image sets.
 Subtracting the mean NCCT ROI value from the CTA ROI value yields the TAI (Fig 2).10 The method with which the TAI is determined has varied among studies.
 Some authors have used coregistration of NCCT and CTA to ensure measurement of the entire clot.
-Others, however, have simply drawn ≥1 circular ROI within the clot segment, thereby resulting in a less precise measurement.
-Definitions of "perviousness" have also varied (Online Supplemental Data).
+Others, however, have simply drawn ≥ 1 circular ROI within the clot segment, thereby resulting in a less precise measurement.10 Definitions of "perviousness" have also varied (Online Supplemental Data).

 For both TAI and NCCT attenuation measurements, care must be taken when dealing with highly calcified thrombi because of both the substantial impact of calcifications on attenuation values and the associated streak and partial volume artifacts.
-Thus, calcified thrombi are often excluded from analyses.
+Thus, calcified thrombi are often excluded from analyses.11

 The use of multiphase CTA offers some potential advantages for clot perviousness imaging.
 Mostly, it solves the conundrum of suboptimal timing-that is, perviousness cannot be determined on CTA if the arterial phase contrast has not yet reached the thrombus in question.
 The additional acquisition of both venousand delayed-phase images on multiphase CTA ensures the arrival of contrast to or through the thrombus during at least some time point.
 To date, however, evidence supporting the conceptual benefit of multiphase CTA in perviousness analysis remains sparse.
-Santos et al, 12 for example, found that venous and delayed-phase images had poorer associations with outcome than those obtained in the arterial phase.
-Chen et al used a more robust version of dynamic CTA, in which 26 phases were acquired as part of a CTP protocol.
+Santos et al,12 for example, found that venous and delayed-phase images had poorer associations with outcome than those obtained in the arterial phase.
+Chen et al13 used a more robust version of dynamic CTA, in which 26 phases were acquired as part of a CTP protocol.
 In doing so, the authors found that this method more successfully offset the contrast-timing issue: The maximum TAI was better associated with outcome than the standard arterial phase.
 Nevertheless, neither study assessed correlations between multiphase perviousness markers and the histologic composition of retrieved clots.
 Future studies will be needed to provide more direct evidence of the correlation between clot perviousness and findings on multiphase CTA and CTP.